 Triennially, MCERA requests that the actuary perform an analysis of all economic and non-economic assumptions in the form of an Experience Study.
-The most recent triennial analysis was performed as of June 30, 2016 for the period of July 1, 2013 through June 30, 2016.
-Based on the results of this study, the Retirement Board adopted new economic assumptions effective with the June 30, 2017 valuation.
+The most recent triennial analysis was performed as of June 30, 2016, for the period of July 1, 2013 through June 30, 2016.
+Based on the results of this study, the Board of Retirement adopted new economic assumptions effective with the June 30, 2017 valuation.
 These key methods and assumption changes included adjusting the investment return from 7.25% to 7.00%; adjusting inflation from 3.25% to 3.00%; and mortality rate table changes.
-See Note 6 for details on the current actuarial methods and assumptions used in the June 30, 2017 actuarial valuation.
+See Note 6 in the notes to the financial statements for details on the current actuarial methods and assumptions used in the June 30, 2018 actuarial valuation.